-All parties meeting with the Affirmative Action Officer may be accompanied by an individual of their choice (who may be an attorney) for support and/or advice.
+All parties meeting with the Office of Equal Opportunity may be accompanied by an individual of their choice (who may be an attorney) for support and/or advice.
 This individual: may not address or question the investigator, other parties, or witnesses; may not present evidence or make arguments; and shall not have any role other than to accompany and communicate with the party requesting support.